Ways to save at your favourite supermarket

 You can read more here on how to earn and spend your Nectar points.

-A word of warning – don’t leave your Nectar card on your keyring as if you lose your keys, anyone picking them up can spend your points.
-If you can, it’s better to keep it digital and saved to your phone in the Nectar app.
+A word of warning – make sure you lock your points and don’t leave your Nectar card on your keyring.
+If you lose your keys, anyone picking them up can spend your points if your points aren’t locked.

 Get Nectar Prices